 We have financed some of our equipment purchases with lease lines of credit.
 We currently have a \$500,000 general line of credit with our bank, secured by a pledge of \$600,000 in marketable securities.
-There was nothing drawn against this line as of September 30, 2001.
+There was nothing drawn against this line as of June 30, 2002.
 In July 2000, we renegotiated our lease for our current facilities, which will expire on June 30, 2010.
 We have an option to renew the lease for an additional five years at current market rates.
-Effective July 1, 2001, we amended the lease agreement by adding an additional 7,200 square feet at no additional charge until November 1, 2001.
-Effective November 1, 2001, the operating lease requires us to pay monthly rent starting at \$37,447 per month and escalating each July 1 to a minimum of \$47,437 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
-As part of the lease, we have pledged a U.S. Treasury security of \$520,000 deposited in escrow for the payment of rent and performance of other obligations specified in the lease.
-This pledged amount should decrease by \$65,000 annually, beginning July 1, 2001, throughout the term of the lease.
+The lease, as amended effective July 1, 2001 for an additional 7,200 square feet, requires us to pay monthly rent starting at \$33,145 per month in July 2001 and escalating annually to a minimum of \$47,437 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+As part of the lease, we have pledged a U.S. Treasury security deposited in escrow for the payment of rent and performance of other obligations specified in the lease.
+This pledged amount is currently \$455,000, which will be decreased by \$65,000 annually throughout the term of the lease.

-During 2000, we remodeled our facilities to gain additional laboratory space, update our existing laboratories, and add a small good manufacturing practices (GMP) clean room.
+During 2000, we renovated our facilities to gain additional laboratory space, update our existing laboratories, and add a small good manufacturing practices (GMP) clean room.
 In addition, we updated our general office facility to provide for growth and efficiencies.
 The total cost of these changes, including furniture and laboratory equipment, was approximately \$2.7 million.
-We completed this remodeling phase in December 2000 and began another phase of construction in 2001 to add additional chemistry and biology laboratory space.
-This next phase should be completed by the end of the first half of 2002.
+This phase of renovation was completed in December 2000.
+Another phase of renovation was completed in February 2002 for approximately \$2.6 million to add two chemistry laboratories and purchase additional equipment.
+Currently, there are no plans for additional remodeling.